 Healthcare & Life Sciences Industry Overview

-There have been roughly ~550 M&A transactions in the healthcare & life sciences (HCLS) industry since the beginning of 2018, worth roughly $174.9 billion, compared to $239.8 billion for all of 2017.
-Of these deals, ~165 were executed by private equity groups.
+There have been a little over 670 M&A transactions in the healthcare & life sciences (HCLS) industry since the beginning of 2019, worth roughly $168.1 billion, compared to $241.7 billion for all of 2018.
+143 of these deals were executed by private equity groups.

-Over the past 12 months industry-wide growth looks much stronger, with the HCLS Composite Index achieving a 14.9% increase.
-At the category level, provider-based services stock prices grew by 31.7% over the past 12 months, followed by payor, provider and pharmacy support services at 20.9% and products and devices at 9.0%.
-Specific stock price growth leaders over the past year include home care, hospice, and home infusion (67.2%), surgicenters / rehabilitation (59.2%), diagnostic imaging (46.4%), and long-term care (35.9%).
+Over the past 12 months industry-wide stock prices have experienced slight increases as a whole, however the HCLS Composite Index shows a mild decrease of 8.2%.
+At the category level, products and devices grew by 9.8% on average over the past 12 months, followed by provider-based services at 3.1%, and payor, provider and pharmacy support stock prices at 0.3%.
+Specific stock price growth leaders over the past year include long-term care (44.3%), home care, hospice and home infusion (37.1%), medical devices and products (24.6%), and durable medical equipment (17.4%).